Use & Care

 Pour some mild abrasive liquid cleanser, such as Soft Scrub®, on a damp sponge or cloth and rub over area, using small circular motions, from the front to the back, and then from side to side, overlapping the circles until the entire area has been cleaned.

-Thoroughly rinse the countertop with clean water and wipe surface completely dry.
+Thoroughly rinse the countertop with clean water and wipe the surface completely dry.
 Check to see if blotchiness is gone.
 If not, repeat procedure, applying more pressure on the sponge or rag.

-Countertop Repair — Removing Fine Scratches
+Countertop Repair — Removing Minor Cuts and Scratches

 There's Always the Professional Option